-Lanphier Family Hearty & Healthy Chicken Soup can be made with or without free-range chicken for vegans and vegetarians.
-Potatoes can be omitted and organic wild rice or brown rice substituted.
-Or add this healthy chicken soup over some cooked rice.
+For those who choose not to consume meat, Lanphier Family Robust & Healthy Chicken Soup can be made without the free-range chicken.
+Potatoes can also be omitted and substituted with organic wild rice or brown rice.

-3-4 boxes of organic chicken or vegetable broth (or homemade)
+3-4 boxes of organic chicken or organic vegetable broth (or homemade)

 2-3 cups of purified water